Are Organs possible to be 3D printed?

 An American company known as BIOLIFE4D have also managed to print a miniature human heart with cavities and ventricles.

 3D Printing An Ear

 Queensland University of Technology helped Maia Van Mulligan regain her hearing by using 3D printing to make her a new ear.
-They used her cartiliage cells in order to make the ear so that there was little risk of rejection when installed.
-They state the ear is fully functional and will allow Maia to hear again, suprisingly this type of printing is less expensive than current alternatives.
+They used her cartilage cells in order to make the ear so that there was little risk of rejection when installed.
+They state the ear is fully functional and will allow Maia to hear again, surprisingly this type of printing is less expensive than current alternatives.

 3D Printed Corneas